 Board of Trustees.

 Robert is a consulting engineer working for a large Asia Pacific consulting practice.
 Prior to studying engineering, he was brought up on a sheep and beef farm.
 He has two adult children, a daughter who lives with her family in Auckland and a son who lives with his family in Sydney.

-He is the Chair of the Board of The Hunger Project New Zealand and has been an investor for 30 years.
+Robert has been an investor for 30 years and served as Chair of The Hunger Project NZ before stepping down in 2018 but remaining on the Board as a Trustee.
 He was attracted to The Hunger Project principles of empowerment, self-reliance and personal responsibility.
 He has travelled on an Investor’s trip to India in 1996, and to a number of the annual Gala Ceremonies in New York.

 As an investor he sees that his relationship with hungry people is one of connectedness and partnership with fellow global citizens who have the ability to end their own hunger; and as an investor he shares in their accomplishments.
 He finds that the principles of The Hunger Project also apply to his work and life which give a similar sense of accomplishment.

-Nomita Singh has been involved with The Hunger Project for 15 years and been on the Board for a large part of this time.
-Nomita is a trained Information & Communication Technology teacher & provider having worked both in India and New Zealand.
-In addition to school wide teaching, she has led a Ministry of Education initiative training teachers in the meaningful use of ICT to enhance learning.
-She has also been a volunteer at her children's schools and Cornwall Cricket Club.
-Nomita owned and managed an iconic waterfront restaurant in Auckland for almost 10 years.
-Nomita is now involved in the childcare business, property developments in Auckland & Christchurch and plays a pivotal role within the family business.
-In 2016, she was a participant on The Hunger Project’s Leaders Program to Uganda, taking leadership lessons and being inspired by participants of THP's programs.
+Nomita has been involved with The Hunger Project NZ for 15 years and been on the Board for a large part of this time.
+She is a trained Information & Communication Technology teacher and provider who has worked both in India and New Zealand, and has led a Ministry of Education initiative training teachers in the meaningful use of ICT to enhance learning.